For our prayers:

 Tel: 9246 2379 Email: email@example.com

-This week the churches will be open at the following times:
+We will hold services at the following times:

 Social distancing will be required so numbers in church at any time will be limited and you may be invited to wait before space becomes available.
 You will be asked to sanitise your hands before entering the church.